How did a researcher end up as a life coach?

 My journey continues ofcourse.
 Whether through pneumonia, anxiety or injury flare ups, my body still lets me know when I’m out of balance.
 My old tendencies to self-protect and avoid pain are still there.
 But now I’m more aware.
 And my desire to live an uncompromised life means I’m less willing to run away.

 Today my work feels aligned with my truth.
-After 6 years of offering BodyTalk sessions, I decided to stop practicing in favour of on-line coaching.
+After 6 years of offering BodyTalk sessions, I decided to stop practicing in favour of coaching and team facilitation.
 I chose what freedom and ease and expansion feels like to me.

 And I get to witness the amazing shifts that happen when other people choose their truth too.